Shot-Callers/shotcaller-app-backend/README.md

 2. **Scalability:** Our backend is designed to scale, accommodating a growing community of basketball enthusiasts without compromising performance.
 3. **Real-Time Updates:** With Ruby at the core, ShotCallers backend ensures real-time updates, fostering a dynamic and engaging environment for users.

-## Running the Backend:
+## Running the Backend with Ruby on Rails:
-To get the ShotCallers backend up and running, follow these steps:
+To get the ShotCallers backend up and running using Ruby on Rails, follow these steps:

 1. Clone the repository: `git clone https://github.com/ShotCallers/ShotCallers-Backend.git`
 2. Navigate to the backend directory: `cd ShotCallers-Backend`
 3. Install Ruby dependencies: `bundle install`
-4. Run the backend server: `rails server`
+4. Run the backend server with Rails: `rails server`
 5. Access the backend at `http://localhost:3000`.

-## Ruby Dependency:
+## Ruby on Rails Dependency:
-The ShotCallers backend relies on Ruby, a powerful and versatile programming language.
-Ensure you have Ruby installed on your system.
+The ShotCallers backend relies on Ruby on Rails, a powerful and versatile web application framework built on Ruby.
+Ensure you have both Ruby and Rails installed on your system.

 Join us on this exciting journey as we redefine the game, connecting like-minded individuals who share a passion for basketball.
-The ShotCallers backend, powered by Ruby, is a key component in delivering an elevated basketball experience.
+The ShotCallers backend, powered by Ruby on Rails, is a key component in delivering an elevated basketball experience.
 Thank you for being a part of our journey!

 *Team Shot Callers*